Jump To Section

-It is also important to choose the right documentation tools to develop and distribute the content to your users at each step of the training journey.
+It is also important to choose the right documentation tools to develop and distribute user centric content to your users at each step of the training journey.
 The combination of the right tool, the right architectural decisions in content creation, and the right digital onboarding solution will enable you to manage future updates to your content efficiently.

 Develop and Test

 How many times did you have to delay the launch of a feature because the support content was not ready or released a feature with the support content getting pushed separately?